mahmoud/lithoxyl/docs/action.rst

 failure in this function?

-It's only natural that instrumented code will start with more *critical* records.
+It's only natural that instrumented code will start with more *critical* actions.
 The most important parts should be instrumented first.
 Eventually the instrumentation spreads to lower levels.

 .. note::

-   As a general tendency, as code gets closer to the operating system, the corresponding Record also gets a lower level.
-High-level operations get higher levels of Records.
+   As a general tendency, as code gets closer to the operating system, the corresponding Action also gets a lower level.
+High-level operations get higher levels of Actions.
 Start high and move lower as necessary.

 .. _status:

-Record status
+Action status
 -------------

-The Lithoxyl Record has an eventful lifetime.
-Even the most basic usage sees the Record going from creation to beginning to one of the ending states: success, failure, or exception.
+The Lithoxyl Action has an eventful lifetime.
+Even the most basic usage sees the Action going from creation to beginning to one of the ending states: success, failure, or exception.

-First, simply creating a Record does not "begin" it.
-A record begins when it is entered with a **with** statement, as we saw in the example above.
-Entering a record creates a timestamp and makes it the parent of future records, until it is ended.
+First, simply creating a Action does not "begin" it.
+A action begins when it is entered with a **with** statement, as we saw in the example above.
+Entering a action creates a timestamp and makes it the parent of future actions, until it is ended.

 There are three end statuses:

-* **success** - The action described by the record completed without issue.
+* **success** - The action described by the action completed without issue.
 This is the automatic default when no exception is raised.
 * **failure** - The action did not complete successfully, and the failure was expected and/or handled within the application.
 * **exception** - The action terminated unexpectedly, likely with a Python exception.
-This is the automatic default when an exception is raised within a record context manager.
+This is the automatic default when an exception is raised within a action context manager.

 The split between *failure* and *exception* should be familiar to users of standard testing frameworks like `py.test`_.
 Test frameworks